liatrio/devops-bootcamp/docs/2-virtual-machines-containers/golden-images.md

 2. Create a Packer template file to build the minimal CentOS image using the ISO you downloaded.

-  ?> Read the Packer [Getting Started: Build an Image](https://learn.hashicorp.com/packer/getting-started/build-image) for general information on creating a Packer template.
+  ?> Read [Getting Started: Build an Image](https://learn.hashicorp.com/packer/getting-started/build-image) for general information on creating a Packer template.

   ?> Your Packer template will need to include a [VirtualBox Iso builder](https://www.packer.io/docs/builders/virtualbox/iso) to install CentoOS 7.